xrdocs/programmability/_tutorials/2020-12-02-nornir-overview.md

 print_result(results)
 ```
 This is the main file where you initialize Nornir with the `InitNornir` function and do not provide the configuration file.
-In the next step, call a run method and provide the tasks to be executed, here I provided `napalm_cli` imported from the `nornir_napalm` plugin.
+In the next step, call a run method and provide the tasks to be executed, here we provided `napalm_cli` imported from the `nornir_napalm` plugin.
 It executes the provided napalm CLI command over all the hosts provided in the hosts.yaml file and returns the results.
 As threading information is not provided in `InitNornir()`, here `num_workers` defaults to 20.

 Execute **nornir_main.py** file and retrieve the results.
 ```